-8. Small rural communities and building groups
+8. Small Rural Communities and Building Groups

-The aim of Housing Policy 2(c) is to support small-scale housing development that meets affordable needs in small rural communities and buildings groups.
+The aim of Housing Policy 2(c) is to support smallscale housing development that meets affordable needs in small rural communities and building groups.

 There are some opportunities within these communities and building groups for small to medium sized proposals as well as single house developments, such as self-build.
 There is no option to provide a financial contribution towards affordable housing elsewhere; it must be on-site delivery of affordable housing.
 This will normally require to be maintained in perpetuity in accordance with section 4 above.